Paul Philidor: Performances

-In the beginning Phylidor's shows were presented as "black art" or "natural magic" and included conjuring tricks and automata.
-When these weren't received well in Berlin in 1789, he tried to make an impression with the evocation of ghosts.
-But Phylidor's first séance resulted in the accusation of being a fraud, he was ordered to stop his activities and was expelled from Berlin.
+Early shows by Phylidor were advertised as "black art" or "natural magic" and included conjuring tricks and automata.
+When these weren't received well in Berlin in 1789, he hoped to make a better impression with the evocation of ghosts.
+Phylidor's first séance resulted in the accusation of being a fraud.
+He was ordered to stop his activities and was expelled from Berlin.

 A few months later he published a statement that he never had conjured up any spirits, but that he showed how people could be deceived by charlatans.
 He regarded his shows by no means as supernatural, but as an art which had already found praise at the Dresden court.
 He further developed his ghost-raising show, probably making use of the recently invented Argand lamp, into a show that could more easily be seen by large audiences.

-Over the years his performances were advertised to include "black arts" or "natural magic", pyrotechnics, physics experiments, hydraulics, hydrostatics magnetic-mechanical experiments, mechanical pieces of art (including life-size mechanical figures), optical illusions / optical art (including apparitions of ghosts and absent persons) and catoptrics.
+Over the years his performances were advertised to include magic, pyrotechnics, physics experiments, hydraulics, hydrostatics magnetic-mechanical experiments, mechanical pieces of art (including life-size mechanical figures), optical illusions / optical art (including apparitions of ghosts and absent persons) and catoptrics.

 Dutch Republic (December 1785 to March 1786)

 Phylidor's first known performances were advertised by "Charles Phyllidoor, professor in de physique en Mathematique" to take place at six in the evenings of 27, 29, and 31 December 1785 and 2 January 1786 at De Schuttershof in Middelburg.
 He promised different tricks for each evening and presented his show as "Zwarte Konst" (Black Art) in one of his newspaper advertisements.

 A few months later "De heer Phylidoor, professor in de Physique en Mathemathique" arrived in Groningen and advertised two "Representations der Zwarte Konst" to take place in the local Concert Zaal at six in the evenings of 22 and 23 March.
 "Moved by the lively appreciation and polite manner of several distinguished gentlemen who engaged him" he would be back on 28 and 30 March for other "amusing experiments", including a trick which involved shooting away a ring that would be returned by Phyllidoor's dove and made to be found inside an orange.
 Spectators were requested to bring oranges for this purpose.

-In April he proposed to perform two more wondrous experiments, the first consisting of fireworks of inflammable air in which several animals could be seen.
+In April, he proposed to perform two more wondrous experiments, the first consisting of fireworks of inflammable air in which several animals could be seen.
 On command of the audience he would make the flames change into 25 different colors.
 For the second presentation Phylidoor would render a person of the audience unable to move, for as long as pleased him.
 Subscription to the performances was one Ducat, which was perceived as rather expensive.